tjx666/view-github-repository/README.md

 ## Usage

-1. navigate to the file where you import/require the package.
+1. navigate to the file where you import/require the npm packages.
-2. Use shortcut `ctrl + shift + p` or `cmd + shift + p` on macOS to show command panel, input one of command above.
+2. Use shortcut `ctrl + shift + p` or `cmd + shift + p` on macOS to show command panel, input one of commands you need listed above.

 ![view github repository of active editor](https://github.com/tjx666/view-github-repository/blob/master/images/activeEditor.gif?raw=true)